Iconic (Madonna song)

 "Iconic" is a song recorded by American singer and songwriter Madonna for her thirteenth studio album Rebel Heart (2015).
 It features American rapper Chance the Rapper and a spoken intro by American professional boxer Mike Tyson.
 It was written by Madonna and Chance themselves, alongside Toby Gad, Maureen McDonald, Larry Griffin Jr., Dacoury Natche and Michael Tucker.
 "Iconic" was also produced by Madonna herself, alongside Gad, Afsheen and Josh Cumbee, while DJ Dahi and Tucker served as additional producers.
-The song was recorded in 2014, and it's demo was leaked onto the internet on December 17 that same year, alongside twelve other tracks from the album, with "Iconic" also being rumored as the album's title.
+The song was recorded in 2014, and its demo was leaked onto the internet on December 17 that same year, alongside twelve other tracks from the album, with "Iconic" also being rumored as the album's title.
 Its final version was released on February 9, 2015, alongside fellow album tracks "Hold Tight" and "Joan of Arc", on the iTunes store.

 A trap-influenced EDM, hip hop and dance-pop song, "Iconic" features in its instrumentation "ice-cold" synths, marching drums and "booming" bass, as well as machinic stabs and electronic gears.
 Lyrically, the song encourages people to take control of their life, to pursue their dreams and to find their own greatness.
 Upon its release, the song received generally favorable reviews from critics, who praised the song's "weird" beat and odd collaboration, recognizing its catchiness.
 Although, some criticized Tyson's addition and were confused with the song's message.
 It charted in some European territories, peaking inside the top-forty in Finland, Hungary and Spain.
 Madonna performed the track as the opening number of the Rebel Heart Tour (2015–16).
 During the performance, she is inside a medieval-looking cage in a kimono-like robe, with her dancers being dressed as gladiators.